← Blog

 "Undervalued" is one of the most overused words in investing.
 Every value investor has a stock they consider cheap.
-The question is whether the cheapness is justified or if the market is pricing in something the investor hasn't understood yet.
+The question this post answers is narrower and more useful than "how do I find cheap stocks": is the cheapness justified, or is the market pricing in something you haven't understood yet?

 The Europe discount is real